rubocode/frontier.nvim/doc/design/tangent.md

 captured inside some construct similar to an enum.
 This approach captures the essential semantics of the problem at hand and provides conceptual stability.
+At the same time, however, one should avoid too many concepts and distinctions when capturing the fundamentals.

 It is a far superior approach that defining package scope global variable starting with _Err_.
 What if you have two separate categories of errors that need definition inside a single package.
 You simply add another shared prefix after _Err_.
+It is the package name that scopes the different sets of errors.
+Interesting choice.

 > This reminds me of the time I worked for
 > [a Swedish company](https://rubocode.github.io/profile/work/cirrato).